worace/turing-blog/source/2014-06-23-no-investments.markdown

 So where can 10x returns come from? **Student tuition**.
 For every dollar an investor puts in they want *ten student dollars back*.
 That tuition paid into the system, instead of paying for their instructors and facilities, pays investors.
 It compels the school to raise tuition and cut costs.
-You raise your student/teacher ratio and use less experienced instructors.
+It pushes student/teacher ratios up and instructor experience down.
 Money sucked out of the ecosystem, diverted to the investors.

 **What's right for investors is orthogonal to what's right for students**.
 If we claim to be focused on the best possible outcomes for our students *and* take investment, then